 Where should I start?

 Start with your business plan.
 Grab your favorite pen and a paper pad, and start writing down all your ideas to establish a business model and a brand.
-Financial planning is key, and beyond the construction and built out costs, you will need an operating budget to cover the first difficult months on the road.
+Financial planning is key, and beyond the construction and build out costs, you will need an operating budget to cover the first difficult months on the road.
 Networking and consulting is key as it will help avoid errors that would be inevitable if you were launching yourself in the adventure with no consul.

 What should I know?